fbpx

 Mecca Bah

 Have you tried a Middle Eastern high tea yet and if you’re shaking your noggin, we’re about to open up a whole new world of d-lish.
 Boasting exotic sweet and savoury bites a-plenty, it will become your new normal to meet your mates here.
-Think Kataifi Kanafeh served with cream cheese and pistachios, and Halloumi and Eggplant Skewers, with unlimited barista made coffee and tea, and a sparking wine or mocktail on arrival. $69 per person and bookings are for a minimum of four people.
+Tuck in to three tiers brimming with treats such as Orange Blossom Cheesecake and Halloumi and Eggplant Skewers, with unlimited barista made coffee and tea, and a sparking wine or mocktail on arrival. $69 pp, minimum of four people.

 Where: 3 Oracle Boulevard, Broadbeach & 18/10 Santa Barbara Road, Hope Island